7 Final Project

 The final project should (1) clearly identify each resource, (2) summarize the information found in that resource, (3) explain how/where to find the resource, and (4) have a clear, logical organizational structure.

 - Identify the Resource – Provide a title, author, chapter, name of the website, organization, government agency, statute, regulation, case, etc. A hyperlink does not count as identification of the resource.
-You can provide a hyperlink in addition to clearly identifying the name of the resource.
+You can provide a hyperlink in addition to clearly identifying the source.

 - Summarize the Information – Describe the information you found that is relevant to the legal issue and why it is relevant.